 I remember it like it was four years ago.

 I was raised by two amazing people (who were my parents) who happened to be nurses (who also happened to want me to go into medicine) and I thought that was my career path.
-My passion of for design, education, and video production were only meant to be mere hobbies (my dad justified my hobbies by saying he could see me be both a doctor that made aesthetically pleasing videos about pre-operation procedures for patients, which makes for a sick alliteration).
+My passion of for design, education, and video production were only meant to be mere hobbies.
+My dad even justified my hobbies by saying he could see me be both a doctor that made aesthetically pleasing videos about pre-operation procedures for patients.
+An untapped market?
+Yeah, just not for me.

 Anyway, I want to be a designer, and I don't know if I want to focus on just one discipline: I love focusing on user needs and building the architecture for solutions as a UX Designer.
 I love to painting on the final touches as a Visual Designer.
 I love to giving what I create energy and life as a Motion Designer.
 I love to make things, especially when they're for people.